Felicia Rice

 Felicia Rice, print, DOC/UNDOC: Documented Undocumented Ars Shamánica Performática (Moving Parts Press, 2014).

 Felicia Rice (born 1954) is an American book artist, typographer, letterpress printer, fine art publisher, and educator.
-She lectures and exhibits internationally, and her books can be found in collections from Special Collections, Cecil H. Green Library (Stanford University) to the Whitney Museum of American Art (New York) to the Bodleian Library (University of Oxford).
-Work from the Press is included in exhibitions and collections both nationally and internationally, and has been the recipient of numerous awards and grants.
+Her work is included in exhibits and collections both across the United States and internationally, and she has been the recipient of numerous awards and grants.

-Rice arrived in Santa Cruz in 1974 to study with San Francisco printer Jack Stauffacher and poet/printer William Everson at the University of California, Santa Cruz.
-Motivated to undertake nontraditional women’s work and gain access to the power of the press, Rice learned to handset type, run a hot lead typecasting machine, operate old style letterpresses, and began to publish books of contemporary art and literature.
-Since establishing Moving Parts Press in Santa Cruz, CA in 1977, Rice has collaborated with and published notable writers and artists of the late 20th and early 21st centuries.
-A student of the history of the book and typography, she utilizes digital technology to produce letterpress artists books and prints.
-The Moving Parts Press archives are held in Special Collections, University of California, Santa Barbara.
+Rice moved to the University of California, Santa Cruz in 1974 to work with San Francisco printer Jack Stauffacher and poet/printer William Everson.
+Motivated to undertake nontraditional women's work and gain access to the power of the press, Rice learned to handset type, run a hot lead typecasting machine, operate old style letterpresses, and began to publish books of contemporary art and literature.
+Since establishing Moving Parts Press in Santa Cruz, CA in 1977, Rice has collaborated with notable writers and artists of the late 20th and early 21st centuries.
+She now utilizes digital technology to produce letterpress artists books and prints.
+The Moving Parts Press archives are held in Special Collections at the University of California, Santa Barbara.

 Early life

-As a daughter of artist Miriam C. Rice (founding faculty of the Mendocino Art Center, founder of the IMDI.htm International Mushroom Dye Institute, and author of Mushrooms for Color) and artist Ray Rice (painter, mosaicist, and animator of experimental films), Felicia grew up immersed in the modern art scene of San Francisco and Mendocino during the 1950s–60s.
+As a daughter of artist Miriam C. Rice, an author and founding faculty of the Mendocino Art Center and IMDI.htm International Mushroom Dye Institute, and artist Ray Rice, a painter, mosaicist, and animator of experimental films, Felicia grew up immersed in the modern art scene of San Francisco and Mendocino during the 1950s–60s.

 Her parents’ circle included former apprentices of Diego Rivera and friends of Frida Kahlo.
 Rice wrote, “As a young child I would sneak into my father’s studio to study José Guadalupe Posada’s prints sensationalizing fire, murder, freakish births.
-I grew up in California with the legacy of the Spanish land grants, the Californios, the Mexican muralists and their saints (San Francisco, Santa Cruz).
+I grew up in California with the legacy of the Spanish land grants, the Californios, the Mexican muralists and their saints.
 I am a member of a hybrid community of immigrants and artists; we use multiple languages.”
 As a university student in the 1970s, Rice worked with and learned from master printers Everson, Stauffacher, Adrian Wilson, and Sherwood Grover.
 Rice earned a BA with Highest Honors from UCSC in 1978.